BODY LIFT & EXTENDED TUMMY TUCK

 Who is a good candidate for an Upper or Lower Body Lift?

-While an Abdominoplasty only addresses tissue in the front of the abdomen, and a butt lift only addresses excess tissue on the lower back and upper buttocks, a Lower Body Lift addresses the front and back in one procedure, contouring the abdomen, flanks, outer thighs, and buttocks through one continuous tissue removal all the way around.
+While an Abdominoplasty or Tummy Tuck only addresses tissue in the front of the abdomen, and a butt lift only addresses excess tissue on the outside of the thighs/hips, the lower back, and the buttocks, a Lower Body Lift or Extended Tummy Tuck addresses the front and back in one procedure, contouring the abdomen, flanks, outer thighs, and buttocks through one continuous tissue removal all the way around.
 This can rejuvenate all of these areas and is a powerful tool to lift the buttocks and thighs and contour the waist to a more youthful look.

 Similarly, the Upper Body Lift addresses excess tissue in the upper abdomen and back with one continuous tissue removal for maximum contour in this area.
 This addresses upper abdominal and back rolls.

-What should a patient expect during and after a Body Lift?
+What should a patient expect during and after a Body Lift or Extended Tummy Tuck?

 The patient will be limited to no strenuous activity or heavy lifting for 2-4 weeks.
 Most patients will require surgical drains, which are usually removed in 1-2 weeks but this varies patient to patient.
 The scars will continue to improve over 6-12 months and generally improve in look and feel over this time period.

-What results can a patient expect from a Body Lift?
+What results can a patient expect from a Body Lift or Extended Tummy Tuck?

 As with any body contouring procedure, the excess skin will be replaced with scars that will be designed to be hidden as much as possible but will be visible in some areas.
 The patient will have a significant improvement in the contour of the treated areas.